nixworks/public/news/2015/10/11/README.md

 Turkish warplanes struck Kurdistan Workers Party (PKK) militant targets in northern Iraq and southeastern Turkey on Saturday and Sunday, pressing their military campaign a day after the rebel group ordered its fighters to halt attacks on Turkish soil.

 ### [Iraq's military reports bombing a convoy possibly carrying Islamic State of Iraq and the Levant leader, Abu Bakr al-Baghdadi.
 The group was headed to a meeting in the western Al Anbar Governorate, close to the Syrian border.
 Eight senior ISIS figures were killed, but al-Baghdadi did not appear to be among them according to Iraqi officials.  ](/news/2015/10/11/iraq-s-military-reports-bombing-a-convoy-possibly-carrying-islamic-state-of-iraq-and-the-levant-leader-abu-bakr-al-baghdadi-the-group-was.md)
-_Context: Abu Bakr al-Baghdadi, Anbar province, Iraq, Iraqi Civil War (2014-present), Islamic State, Syria_
+_Context: Abu Bakr al-Baghdadi, Anbar province, ISIL, Iraq, Iraqi Civil War (2014-present), Syria_

 ### [An Arab coalition airstrike on a prison in Yemen's central Al Bayda Governorate, reportedly kills 20 prisoners.
 The prison which held more than 100 prisoners was controlled by the Houthis. ](/news/2015/10/11/an-arab-coalition-airstrike-on-a-prison-in-yemen-s-central-al-bayda-governorate-reportedly-kills-20-prisoners-the-prison-which-held-more-t.md)
 Sanaa, Oct 12 (IANS) At least 20 prisoners were killed when warplanes of the Saudi-led coalition bombed a prison in Yemen&#x27;s al-Bayda province on Sunday, medical sources and witnesses said.
 The prison which held more than 100 prisoners was controlled by the Shia Houthi group, the sources said, adding